 Rest, Diet, Hydration

 The marathon needs to be on your mind all the time.
 Not every minute of the day, but think about it several times a day.
-This focus is part of the commitment and will keep from straying from the serious tasks ahead.
-One great way to keep focus is to come up with a mantra for the season – some phrase which keep motivation.
-It should not be a time goal but simply something that keeps you motivated.
+This focus is part of the commitment and will keep you from straying from the serious tasks ahead.
+One great way to keep focus is to come up with a mantra for the season – some phrase to keep motivated.
 One of my personal favorites is “it’s always lonely on the extra mile.”
 My wife tells herself to “stand tall, run proud” to remind herself to keep good form, especially at the end of workouts.
 Find an inspirational quote – or create your own! – and use it.
 Track progress and note achievements.
 The process should always focus on the positive.

 Three Basic Pillars